najibghadri/DeepFruit/README.md

 Folder test-multiple_fruits contains images with multiple fruits.
 Some of them are partially covered by other fruits.
 This is an excelent test for real-world detection.
 In the future after the first version of the nerual network we will extend this folder with pictures containing furits in plastic bags.

 ### Dataset origin
-This dataset is originated from https://github.com/Horea94/Fruit-Images-Dataset project, which is under MIT License.
+The dataset is originated from Kaggle https://www.kaggle.com/moltean/fruits, which is under MIT License.